weakish/weakish.github.com/dive-into/osx.md

 Drag the edge between two tiling windows to adjust the size of the two windows at the same time.

+Rectangle offers more advanced manual tiling features.

 ## Virtual Desktops

-Press `Ctrl-Left/Right` to switch among virtual desktops.
+Press `Ctrl-Left/Right` or swipe three fingers from left to right to switch among virtual desktops.

 Press `Ctrl-Up/Down` to show an overview of desktops or go back to normal mode.